 - Spine: Each vertebra is examined to check for any deformity.
 Posture and walking pace, ability to touch the toes and sidewards bending are also tested to know whether ant problem associated with the spine.

 - Flexibility, balance and muscle strength is also tested to indicate pain in the muscles.

-Tip: PREVENTION IS BETTER THAN CURE!
+Tip for Healthy Back: PREVENTION IS BETTER THAN CURE!